Haji Mastan: Early life

 Mastan started doing odd jobs as a small boy in the famous Crawford Market and soon joined the docks and started working long hours there.
 During his early twenties, due to the high import duty on gold, people started smuggling gold from overseas.
 Working in the docks made it easy for him to participate in smuggling and soon Mastan started his own business.
 Mastan began making a decent sum of money by diverting his sectors into this business.
-At an early age he also went on Hajj.
+At an early age he also went on Hajj, after which he got the prefix Haji with his name.

 Adult life and death

 Mastan joined hands with Sukkur Narayan Bakhia, a smuggler from Daman to control the illegal items smuggled into Mumbai and Daman from the countries in the Persian Gulf.
-Mastan purchased properties at various locations in South Bombay including a sea-facing bungalow at Peddar Road.
+Mastan purchased properties at various locations in South Mumbai including a sea-facing bungalow at Peddar Road.
 He lived in a small room built on the roof of his bungalow.

 Mastan ventured into film financing later in his life, providing producers in Mumbai with some much-needed funds.
 He eventually turned into a film producer himself.
 He also had business interests in real estate, electronic goods, and hotels.
 He owned several electronic shops in Musafir Khana near Crawford Market.

 Mastan maintained good relations with the other gang leaders.
 When inter-gang rivalry in Mumbai began to increase, he called all the top gang leaders together and split Mumbai between the gangs so that they could operate without coming into conflict.
 In this the mafia queen, Jenabai Daruwali helped him.
 Earlier Jenabai was known as Chavalvali, as she was doing business of selling ration in black market.
 But as she was ambitious, she developed contacts with the then liquor producer and seller, Varadarajan Mudliar alias Varda Bhai.
 After this, she came to be known as Jenabai Daruwali.
 Jenabai had good relations with Mastan, the Dawood Ibrahim family, and Karim Lala Pathan.
 So with the consent of Mastan she arranged a meeting of all rivals under one roof of Mastan's pedder road bungalow called Batul Suroor.

 Later in life, Mastan did not take a direct role in running his gang, but instead, he depended on right-hand men like Lala and Mudaliar to carry out his smuggling operations and intimidate rivals and debtors.
 Mastan was especially close to Mudaliar as they were both from Tamil Nadu.
 When Mudaliar died, Mastan hired a private chartered plane to bring his body to Mumbai for the final rites.

 During the Indian Emergency, he was imprisoned.
 Whilst in prison, he was influenced by the ideals of politician Jaiprakash Narayan and also began learning Hindi.